Data is the oil of the 21st Century – Analytics is the engine

 ALL enterprises are

-- Collecting data in marketing, finance, sales, human resources, payroll, risk, operations etc. Some of this even happens automatically e.g. Google Analytics on a company’s web site, items in your Inbox, or click-throughs on a newsletter.
+- Collecting data in marketing, finance, sales, entertainment, human resources, payroll, risk, operations etc. Some of this even happens automatically e.g. Google Analytics on a company’s web site, items in your Inbox, or click-throughs on a newsletter.

 - Storing data.
 Much of a company’s data is held in database systems, ERP systems, spreadsheets, disparate cloud systems, text files etc.